DrSmithFr/go-console/README.md

       SetMaxAttempts(3),
   )

-  io.PrintText("Your overall favorite color is " + answer)
+  cmd.PrintText("Your overall favorite color is " + answer)
 }
 ```